FacilMap/facilmap/docs/src/developers/client/methods.md

 * `mapSlug` (string): The map slug of the map
 * `historyEntryId` (number): The ID of the history entry to revert

-When using the socket, reverting a history entry on a subscribed map will emit an event to create/delete/update the respective object.
+Reverting a history entry on a subscribed map will emit a socket event to create/delete/update the respective object.
 It will also create a new history entry for the revert action itself.
-The events are guaranteed to be delivered before the returned promise is resolved.
+Using the Socket Client/API, The events are guaranteed to be delivered before the returned promise is resolved.

 Reverting a history entry has the following effect:
 * `create` action: The object will be deleted